opc-cpvp/OPC.PowerApps.PCFControls/README.md

 Plugins:
 - TagRegistrationPlugin

+## Download

+You can download the latest version of the managed / un-managed solution from the project's [releases](https://github.com/opc-cpvp/OPC.PowerApps.PCFControls/releases/latest).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.